Recovery plan: PUP rate cut and 50,000 new training places to be introduced

 There will also be a new regional transport project, sources indicated.
 This may focus on a suburban rail project for Cork, which is a policy goal of the Green Party.

+The recovery plan also commits to the introduction of a pilot basic income guarantee scheme for artists will be a priority for the recovery.
+It is understood that work will commence on the scheme, which has been championed by Minister for Arts and Culture Catherine Martin, this summer, with a view to rolling out a pilot in January next year.

-Minister for Finance Paschal Donohoe is also expected to bring a memo on property tax to cabinet.
+Minister for Finance Paschal Donohoe also brought a memo on property tax to cabinet on Tuesday which will see an end to the exemption for homes built after 2013.

+Sources said the change will likely be enacted from next year, and would address the issue of around 100,000 homes not being eligible for the tax.

 Climate